py_canoe.CANoe

 """

-return self.application.networks.send_diag_request(diag_ecu_qualifier_name, request, request_in_bytes, return_sender_name, response_in_bytearray, timeout, poll_s)
+return self.application.networks.send_diag_request(diag_ecu_qualifier_name, request, request_in_bytes, return_sender_name, response_in_bytearray, timeout, poll_s, **kwargs)

 set_configuration_modified(modified)